OlgaLa/TomatoJam/README.md

   * Select *Advance tab*, clicks *Environment Variables*
   * In System variables, find PATH, clicks edit and append path to the folder with drivers to the end.
   * Click OK
-2. (Optional) Install *allure comandline* to generate reports.
-You can find info how to do this here: https://docs.qameta.io/allure/latest/#_installing_a_commandline

 # How to run the tests in the terminal:
 1. Go to the project folder